 - Review the risk management process, risk areas and the risk mitigating measures as documented in STC's risk Register.
-The Risk Register was subsequently reviewed and approved by Board; - Review the Financial Statements and ensure compliance with applicable standards prior to recommending same for Board approval; - Review and approve the Internal Audit Plan prepared by the Internal Audit Division; - Review the Internal control system; - Examination of reports submitted by the Internal Audit Division and the National Audit Office, STC's External Auditor; and - Follow up on the implementation of recommendations of National Audit Office and the Internal Audit Division in order to improve existing processes.
+The Risk Register was subsequently reviewed and approved by Board; - Review the Financial Statements and ensure compliance with applicable standards prior to recommending same for Board approval: - Review and approve the Internal Audit Plan prepared by the Internal Audit Division; - Review the Internal control system; - Examination of reports submitted by the Internal Audit Division and the National Audit Office, STC's External Auditor; and

+Follow up on the implementation of recommendations of National Audit Office and the Internal Audit Division in order to improve existing processes.

 Meetings of the Audit and Risk Management Committee and attendance of its members have been disclosed in the section of Corporate Governance.
-The Committee met only 2 times during the financial year due to Covid-19 related restrictions and precautions.
+The Committee met 5 times during the financial year.